 - Go for a test-drive, test all of the systems from above in action, and pay attention to the sound the scooter produces and for some unusual rattling (either from the motor, the fenders, or when braking), but also pay close attention to the overall ride comfort and experience.

 - Perform a range and speed test.
 I would really try to negotiate for this point if the owner is reluctant, as this is probably the best way to see the general condition of the scooter.
-Start from a full battery, and ride the scooter naturally.
+Start with a full battery, and ride the scooter naturally.
 Use an app to measure the distance you cover, or maybe just measure the total ride time.
 You should expect the real-world range to be about 20% less than the official scooter’s range, and I would add an additional decline of 15%-20% for every year of the battery’s usage.
 Calculate how much range should the scooter provide, and see whether you get somewhere near that.
 Also, make sure the top speed you can develop is close to the official one.

 - If you have the scooter available to test-drive for a longer period of time, consider taking it to a scooter mechanic or a bike shop and have them run a quick diagnostic check if possible (especially if you’re considering buying a more expensive scooter).